 In Play Betting And Cash Out

+Cash Out is now available at virtually every bookmaker and provides bettors with the opportunity to bet and trade on live betting markets without having to do the math of backing and laying on the betting exchanges.
 Simply log in to your bookmaker account and find the betting market that you want to bet on.
 Let’s say we want to bet on the Asian handicap market for an upcoming Champions League match between Manchester City and Bayern Munich.
 We place a bet of £100 on Bayern Munich +0.5 at odds of 1.95.

 The match begins after 45 uninspiring minutes we enter halftime 0-0.
-At this point we check what Cash Out value our bookmaker is offering us.
+At this point, we check what Cash Out value our bookmaker is offering us.
 The Cash Out value is based on your pre-match bet stake, your pre-match bet odds and the current match odds.
 In this case your bookmaker offers you a profit of £25.
 You have three options:

-- You can choose to claim the profit and close your bet.
+• You can choose to claim the profit and close your bet.

-- You can choose to execute a partial cash out
+• You can choose to execute a partial cash out

-- You can choose to keep your entire stake live
+• You can choose to keep your entire stake live

 What you choose to do will depend on your strategy and how you feel the match is likely to play out.
 If you’re confident that Bayern are going to play a strong second half, you may choose to keep your full £100 stake live.
 Or you may choose to execute a partial cash out.